What "Manufacturing Intelligence" Actually Means (and Why Your ERP Needs It)

 - What is manufacturing intelligence?

 - Manufacturing intelligence is the layer that turns raw operational data — work orders, machine status, inventory movements, dispatch events — into real-time decisions about what to produce, when, with what, and at what margin.
-It's a category distinct from ERP, which records transactions but doesn't help you act on them.
+It's the layer a modern manufacturing ERP adds on top of simply recording transactions — so the system doesn't just store what happened, it tells you what to do next.

 - Do SME factories really benefit from manufacturing intelligence?